The page has been translated by Gen AI.

 Ubuntu

-Check if chrony is installed and install the chrony package using apt:
+Check whether chrony is installed and install the chrony package with apt

 dpkg -l | grep chrony